Will Worsley

 The Potusgeists

-The president is seeing ghosts!
+The president is seeing ghosts—and they’re seriously cranky.

 In March 2025, Will was a guest on the Traveling Through History podcast, and discussed how he wrote The Potusgeists.
 Click here to view the podcast.